diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 - Served as technical lead for the DevXP initiative, guiding platform standards and cloud-native practices across product teams.
 - Standardized EKS infrastructure and GitOps delivery using Terraform, Helm, Argo CD, GitHub, and CircleCI.
-- Expanded shared observability with Prometheus, Grafana, Loki, and Alertmanager while mentoring engineers in Kubernetes and platform practices.
+- Expanded shared metrics, logging, and alerting with Prometheus, Grafana, Loki, and Alertmanager to strengthen incident detection and troubleshooting while mentoring engineers in Kubernetes and platform practices.

 ### C&A Modas do Brasil II (Barueri, Brazil)